HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ```output
 There are 19 individual nuclei
 ```
-What's happened here?
+Why are there still 19 nuclei?
 When we ran `clear_borders` the pixels corresponding to border nuclei were set to zero, however the total number of labels in the image was not changed, so whilst there are 19 labels in the image some of them have no corresponding pixels.
 The easiest way to